bottlecapper/EmoCycleGAN/README.md

 ## To-Do List

-- [ ] Denoising and Source Separation
+- [ ] Denoising and Sound Source Separation
 - [x] Vocoder comparison
 - [ ] Learn the mapping of F0 and power envelope
 - [ ] Different NN architecture and loss